RTEMS/rtems-docs/README.txt

 Virtual Environment
 ~~~~~~~~~~~~~~~~~~~

-Create a directory to house the virtual environment, create the envrionment
+Create a directory to house the virtual environment, create the environment,
-and the activate it.
+and then activate it.
 This example assumes Python3 and the `venv` module:

   $ mkdir sphinx
   $ python3 -m venv sphinx